Dissolution of Marriage in Arizona

 Your spouse has a limited period of time to file a written Response to Petition for Dissolution of Marriage after he or she is served with the divorce petition.

 If a response is not filed by your spouse within the time stated in the Summons, you may apply for a “default” against your spouse.

 You may be able to proceed to a default hearing to obtain a court order dissolving your marriage.

 The court, in a default hearing, will also divide your assets and debts, enter child custody orders, enter spousal support orders, and may award attorneys fees.

-If your spouse does not default, it will be up to you to pursue your dissolution of marriage case with the court.
+If your spouse does not default, it will be up to you to pursue your divorce case with the court.

 Let’s talk about that process next.

 Getting Your Dissolution of Marriage on the Court’s Active Calendar